watameln/creator-docs/content/en-us/education/developer/beta-testing-experiences.md

 ### Think-Aloud Feedback

 A think-aloud is a method of studying the mental processes people use in a task.
-Participants communicate their thoughts during gameplay, often in stream of conscious, as a way of understanding different goals, such as the clarify of an educational objective.
+Participants communicate their thoughts during gameplay, often in a stream of consciousness, as a way of understanding different goals, such as the clarification of an educational objective.
 For developers interested in doing a think-aloud, it's recommended they find participants in their target age demographic, either through family and friends, or a social community.

 <table>
 <thead>